-- Residents have only been given 18 days to respond, but the Environment Agency have been given longer to respond, residents should have the same time period. - In the Gorton South Ward Plan it indicates that 50.1% of the population of the Gorton South ward were unlikely to have access to the internet and therefore
+- Residents have only been given 18 days to respond, but the Environment Agency have been given longer to respond, residents should have the same time period. - In the Gorton South Ward Plan it indicates that 50.1% of the population of the Gorton South ward were unlikely to have access to the internet and therefore would not have access to the planning documents and no allowance has been made for the fact that 40% of the population are from ethnic backgrounds, and 22% do not speak English in relation to the advertising, consultation and communication about the application. - The consultation showed strong opposition to the school being built, but the consultation process seemed to focus on the positioning of the school, and not whether the school was wanted in the first place.

-- would not have access to the planning documents and no allowance has been made for the fact that 40% of the population are from ethnic backgrounds, and 22% do not speak English in relation to the advertising, consultation and communication about the application. - The consultation showed strong opposition to the school being built, but the consultation process seemed to focus on the positioning of the school, and not whether the school was wanted in the first place. - The obligation to consult meaning fully with local communities ahead of proposals like as laid out in the Localism Act 2011 and the National Planning Policy Framework 2012 has not been met.
+- The obligation to consult meaning fully with local communities ahead of proposals like as laid out in the Localism Act 2011 and the National Planning Policy Framework 2012 has not been met. - Residents have not been told if they can have a covenant on this land or Village Green status.